Sundari (Tamil TV series): Season 1

 The series is a family melodrama that airs on Sun TV.
 Gabriella Sellus was cast in the female lead role of Sundari.
-Jishnu Menon was cast for the male lead role of Karthik.
-Shreegopika Neelanath was cast as second female lead role.
-Indumathy Manikandan was cast in a supporting role of Sundari's Mother.
-Minnal Deepa was cast in a supporting role.
-Manohar Krishnan, Aravish Kumar, P. R. Varalakshmi, Premi Venkat and others were also selected for supporting roles.

 Season 2

 Some cast members from the first season were retained except Shreegopika.
 Additionally, new characters were introduced in the new season, like Master Sarvesh Raghav and few others.
-Krishna Raghunandan was cast in the main role in the serial, making his comeback to Tamil television after Thalattu.
-Actress Vadivukkarasi was cast in October 2023.
+Krishna Raghunandan was cast in the male lead role in the serial, making his comeback to Tamil television after Thalattu.
+Vadivukkarasi was cast in October 2023.